Fake Secret Agent Promised Vatican Jobs: Sentenced to 8 Years in Prison

-Seven years and six months of imprisonment: this is the sentence inflicted by the Court of Appeal of Naples on Carmine Cascio, a 37-year-old Neapolitan resident in Ciampino.
+Seven years and six months in prison: this is the sentence handed down by the Court of Appeal of Naples to Carmine Cascio, a 37-year-old Neapolitan resident of Ciampino.

 The man pretended to be a non-commissioned officer of the Carabinieri, a parliamentary official and a member of the secret services, thus managing to extort money and jewels from a 51-year-old woman from Frignano in exchange for an alleged job for her son in the Papal State.